baseboxorg/jeffskinnerbox.github.io/content/articles/repurposing-a-vintage-laptop-to-create-a-x-terminal.md

 Slug: repurposing-a-vintage-laptop-to-create-a-x-terminal
 Author: "Jeff Irland"
 Image: x-terminal.jpg
-Summary: This project proved more challenging and complex a journey than originally anticipated, but I learned a great deal. since, I had to master Tiny Core Linux, X Window System, Ubuntu Unity, and even wireless LAN security all in the context of an ancient piece of hardware.
+Summary: This project proved more challenging and complex a journey than originally anticipated, but I learned a great deal.
+I had to master Tiny Core Linux, X Window System, Ubuntu Unity, and even wireless LAN security all in the context of an ancient piece of hardware.
 I review my learnings and then provide the details on how to create the X Terminal.

 <a href="http://television.cosmicbooknews.com/content/wayback-machine-wabac-machine">